Description

 - Handles VHF-low, VHF-high, and UHF signals, making it versatile for various broadcasting needs.

-- Crystal-clear HD reception without frequent signal disruptions.
+- Clear HD reception without frequent signal disruptions.

 - Durable construction that resists wind and weather-related damage.